fridayaicoretechpvt/fridayai-adaptive-context-engine/README.md

 Overview
 The Adaptive Context Engine enables dynamic allocation of computational resources based on emotional complexity, eliminating the long-standing trade-off between context length and system performance in emotional AI systems.

+This marks a global first:
+Friday AI is the first team in the world to develop a truly adaptive context window** — one that resizes dynamically based on emotional complexity, user behavior, and domain-specific memory requirements.
+Unlike fixed-length context systems, this engine mirrors how human memory adapts to attention, emotion, and time.

 Core Innovations

 1. Logarithmic Context Scaling